-The recommended amount to take daily is 1-2 tablespoons per day.
-You can take up to 1/4 cup.
+The recommended amount to take daily is 1-2 tablespoons or 4 to 8 grams per day.

 Where do you buy Sea Moss?

 It is very important to buy sea moss from a trusted and reputable supplier!
 Beware of fake sea moss, which tends to have a chlorine smell or appear flakey!

 I hope you enjoy this Elderberry Ginger Infused Sea Moss Gel Recipe.
 If you try the recipe, don’t forget to rate it and let me know what you think in the comments below!
-Take pictures, tag #goodfoodbaddie, and share it with me on Instagram!
+Take pictures, tag #goodfoodbaddie, and share them with me on Instagram!
 I love hearing from you!

 More Sea Moss Related Post:

 Elderberry Ginger Infused Sea Moss Gel Recipe

 - 1 oz Dried Raw Irish Sea Moss (about 29 grams when weighed)

 Elderberry Ginger Liquid